CDCgov/nhsnlink/docs/config/java.md

 Some properties may want to be put in environment-specific configuration files with the naming convention `bootstrap-ENV.yml` and `application-ENV.yml`.
 For example, there may be `bootstrap-dev.yml` and `bootstrap-prod.yml`.
 At deployment-time, you can specify an environment variable `SPRING_PROFILES_ACTIVE` to indicate whether to load `dev` or `prod` on top of the default configurations.

-When deploying Spring Boot applications in Docker/Kubernetes, overriding configuration using environment variables is a common practice.
-Environment variables override JSON/YML specified in application config files.
-Here's some guidance on how to represent the hierarchy JSON/YML structure in an environment variable:
+To convert a property name in the canonical-form to an environment variable name you can follow these rules:

-* Replace dots (.) and dashes (-) with underscores (_).
+* Replace dots (.) with underscores (_).
+* Remove any dashes (-).
-* Convert all characters to uppercase.
+* Convert to uppercase.

-* Reference array indexes using _INDEX_ notation (zero-based).
-* Remove any special characters (like hyphens) but keep underscores.
-* Maintain nesting structure by replacing separators (.) with _.
-* For camelCase keys, convert them to snake_case before applying rules.
-* Do not add extra underscores at the beginning or end.
-* Do not enclose values in quotes unless required.
-* For boolean values (true/false), use standard conversion (TRUE/FALSE if required).
-* Use SPRING_APPLICATION_JSON if passing deeply nested structures in a single variable.
+For example, the configuration property spring.main.log-startup-info would be an environment variable named SPRING_MAIN_LOGSTARTUPINFO.

+Environment variables can also be used when binding to object lists.
+To bind to a List, the element number should be surrounded with underscores in the variable name.

+For example, the configuration property my.service[0].other would use an environment variable named MY_SERVICE_0_OTHER.

 Examples of environment variable naming conventions: